pingcap/docs/upgrade-tidb-using-tiup.md

 This section describes how to perform a rolling upgrade to the TiDB cluster and how to verify the version after the upgrade.

-### Rolling upgrade the TiDB cluster to a specified version
+### Upgrade the TiDB cluster to a specified version

 {{< copyable "shell-regular" >}}